JacHothanLee/FFGNet/README.md

 # FFGNet
-FFGNet for semantic segmentation of remote sensing images
+FFGNet for semantic segmentation of remote sensing images will be public soon.